yAudit Rage Trade Review

 A few improvements can be made:

-2. The reweighting process happens at a certain time interval.
+is the ideal weighting, not the current allocation to WETH and WBTC, so the current allocation should be used instead. - The reweighting process happens at a certain time interval.
 This result in miniscule changes in asset allocation, as shown in the plot in issue Low 4, which cause allocation changes that are almost irrelevant compared to the mismatch between the target GMX vault weights and the current weights.
 Instead of using a timer to trigger rebalancing, it would be better to set a threshold related to how unbalanced the positions are.
 For example, if the difference between the long and short WETH (or WBTC) positions exceeds 0.5% of the GLP value held, then the positions should be rebalanced.
 This would keep the strategy more neutral with the current GMX vault weights, and even prevent a scenario where the WETH and WBTC prices and vault weights change significantly right after a Rage Trade rebalance happens, which would cause a roughly 12 hour wait time before the next rebalance occurs.
 The threshold value can be set based on backtesting to account for swap fees and other factors.

 Developer Response